TDEE Calculator

 Tracking & Adjustment

-• Log daily intake in a nutrition app (MyFitnessPal, Cronometer).
+- Log your daily intake using a nutrition app like MyFitnessPal.

 Conclusion: Master Your Calories, Master Your Goals

 By understanding TDEE and its components—BMR, TEF, and activity—you gain a powerful tool for managing weight, performance, and overall health.
 Use the formulas and strategies outlined here as your foundation, track results consistently, and fine-tune as you go.
-Your body will thank you for the precision, and you’ll reach your goals faster and more sustainably.
+With precision and consistency, you’ll achieve your goals faster and more sustainably.

 Frequently Asked Questions